 Sustainable Insulated Jackets

-Helly Hansen Odin Stretch Insulated Jacket 2.0
+Helly Hansen Odin Stretch Insulated Jacket 2.0: The Hybrid Cross-Over

-The Helly Hansen Odin Stretch Insulated Jacket 2.0 is an awesome all-around, do-it-all insulated packable jacket with plenty of features we love, including small stretchy panels just under the arms that offer a bit more breathability, but also freedom of motion, which makes sense, because Helly Hansen designs their gear for mountain pursuits.
+The Helly Hansen Odin Stretch Insulated Jacket 2.0 is an awesome all-around, do-it-all insulated hiking jacket with plenty of features we love, including small stretchy panels just under the arms that offer a bit more breathability, but also freedom of motion, which makes sense, because Helly Hansen designs their gear for mountain pursuits.
 You know, mountaineering and backcountry skiing and such.
 But it also just makes a great hiking jacket.

 It doesn’t offer the kind of stretch you might find in a hybrid jacket, but I always welcome a bit more breathability.
 It’s hoodless, which makes it easy to layer–though there’s also a hooded version available–and the fabric feels durable and has just the right amount of stretch, which is nice and makes it perfect for activities where you’re hyper mobile.